Claiborne Pell Newport Bridge: History

-Introduction of E-ZPass

-In the spring of 2012, the Bridge Authority brought Open Road Tolling to the Pell bridge, allowing drivers with E-ZPass to pass through a special E-ZPass only toll lane at 40 mph.
-Violators are subject to a $10 fine, on top of the unpaid toll.
-The new lanes opened to traffic on June 22, in time for the America's Cup sailing race being held in Newport.
-Before the establishment of the E-ZPass system of toll collection, toll discounts were available to the general population through the use of tokens.
-A roll of 9 bridge crossing tokens could be purchased for $10 (plus one free crossing) bringing the effective price per crossing $1, available to anyone.
-The establishment of the E-ZPass system and the elimination of tokens also eliminated discounts for non-residents.

 50th anniversary

 In June 2019, a series of events were held to mark the 50th anniversary of the bridge.
 On June 28, a ribbon-cutting ceremony was held on the lawn of nearby Gurney's Newport Resort & Marina.
 In attendance were Senator Sheldon Whitehouse, Zechariah Chafee, son of the late Governor John Chafee, former Governor Donald Carcieri, Dallas Pell, daughter of late Senator Claiborne Pell, and Rep. David Cicilline.
 The ceremony included a U.S. Coast Guard flyover salute, a fireboat shooting water into the air, and two ribbon-cuttings.
 In addition, concerts were scheduled for Fort Adams State Park, along with cruises, fireworks, and other events.
 A documentary on the construction and history of the bridge, titled The Newport Bridge: A Rhode Island Icon, debuted on Rhode Island PBS on December 4.

 Reconstruction of approach and onramps

 The approach and access road to and from the bridge in Newport was initially intended to be part of a highway connecting to Rhode Island Route 24 in Portsmouth that was never completed.
 Instead, traffic from the bridge was unloaded at a stoplight on Admiral Kalbfus Highway facing the Newport Grand slot parlor.
-The onramp bridge for eastbound traffic coming off the Pell Bridge was locally dubbed the "Bridge to Nowhere" or "Highway to Nowhere".
+The onramp overpass for eastbound traffic coming off the Pell Bridge was locally dubbed the "Bridge to Nowhere" or "Highway to Nowhere".
 Plans to reconstruct and reconfigure the bridge access roads were made between 2001 and 2020.
 Ground was broken on the new onramp in July 2021.
 The new approach, which utilizes a former portion of Halsey Street, was opened in October 2022 for eastbound traffic.
-Traffic in the other direction will continue to use the original access roads until 2023.
-The so-called "Bridge/Highway to Nowhere" section and other older ramps will be demolished in 2023.
-Traffic on and off the bridge, as well as internal Newport traffic connecting Admiral Kalbfus Highway to Memorial Boulevard, ceased using the onramps and began using the new connector roads in January 2023.
+Traffic on and off the bridge began using the new connector roads in January 2023.
+A segment of JT Connell Highway that was bisected during the construction of the Newport Bridge was reconnected in March 2023, and provides a direct connection between the North End neighborhood and downtown Newport that had previously utilized the bridge ramps.
+The so-called "Bridge/Highway to Nowhere" overpass was demolished in April 2023.